ElinaSht/ElinaSht/README.md

 ## 👋 Hi there!
 My name is Elina

 I'm currently a 4th year student pursuing my Bachelor of Technology degree in Data Analysis and Machine Learning at the Financial University (Moscow).
-I am passionate not only about machine learning, but also about web application development.

 ## 🛠 Technical Stack